icplayer/mCourser-iframe-communication/examples/react/README.md

 ### Configuration
 There is configuration file, which gives possibility to customize ToC.
  * LOOKING_FOOR_COURSE_ID: Which course are beeing shown.
+See Course ID in collection description in README file.
  * CROSS_LESSON_DEFINED_ID: Which lesson cross resource button should open.
+See Lesson description in README. file.
  * CROSS_LESSON_COURSE_ORIGINAL_ID: In which course cross lesson should search.
+See mAuthor ID in collection description in README file.
  * APPLICATION_BASE_URL: To which url urls should be concated.
+Used for building URLs.
+See requestCollectionDataByURL API documentation.
  * PUBLIC_PUBLISHER_URL: Which publisher have information about couse public information.
+See requestCollectionDataByURL API.
  * PUBLIC_COURSE_URL: Which couse should be visible if user is not logged in (public).
+See requestCollectionDataByURL API.

 ## Available Scripts